AWeirdDev/flights/README.md

 ## How it's made

 The other day, I was making a chat-interface-based trip recommendation app and wanted to add a feature that can search for flights available for booking.
-My personal choice is definitely [Google Flights](https://flights.google.com), since Google always has the best and organized data on the web.
+My personal choice is definitely [Google Flights](https://flights.google.com) since Google always has the best and most organized data on the web.
 Therefore, I searched for APIs on Google.

 > 🔎 **Search** <br />
 > google flights api